Weather | Futures | DTN Ag Headlines | Market News | Livestock | Cattle News | Feeder Cattle News | Dairy News | Portfolio

 GENERAL COMMENTS:

-The livestock complex is trading mixed at midday Friday, as the cattle
+The livestock complex is trading mixed as the lean hog contracts are trading

-higher.
-Still no substantial cash cattle trade has developed.
-March corn is up
+bravely trading higher.
+Still no cash cattle trade has developed.
+March corn is

-Industrial Average is down 17.92 points and the NASDAQ is up 4.00 points.
+Industrial Average is up 30.30 points and NASDAQ is down 9.29 points.

 LIVE CATTLE: